ghmartin77/B-ROBOT_EVO2_ESP32/README.md

 For more details on the I2C problem mentioned, please refer to these issues (haven't tried the forks mentioned there):
 * https://github.com/espressif/arduino-esp32/issues/834
 * https://github.com/espressif/arduino-esp32/issues/839

+Further discussions, information, circuit diagrams and more you can find in the corresponding thread in JJRobots forum at http://forums.jjrobots.com/showthread.php?tid=1399